 Cron jobs are composed of both Cron expressions and the command to run those expressions.
 Therefore, scheduling tasks in Cron requires one to master the great art of writing Cron expressions.

-Cron Expressions are, in most cases, a string of five fields, which make up the building blocks of every Cron expression.
+Cron expressions are, in most cases, a string of five fields, which make up the building blocks of every Cron expression.
 Each field represents a specific time unit, so that the different fields represent minutes, hours, days of the month, months, and days of the week respectively:

 Cron Expression Syntax